Artist's Handbook is a practical guide to wildlife art. Originally

 date: Estimated 16 December 2013, but available for pre-order

 my sponsors, supporters and contributors

 in Art Museum & Gallery

-section and my task of selecting images from their collection has
+images from their collection has been an absolute pleasure.

 I've long been